Pennsylvania Voter Resources

 - League of Women Voters of Pennsylvania

-- Ballotpedia (Federal, state, and local.
-Look up your sample ballot.)
+- Ballotpedia (Federal, state, and local election information.
+Find your sample ballot.)

-- Via Committee of 70: "No voter needs to show, or even needs to have, photo identification in order to use voting machines at the polls.
-HOWEVER, there is still an identification requirement for first-time voters or individuals voting in a new division, but they may show either photo or non-photo ID in order to use the voting machines."
-For details visit Committee of 70 Voter ID information: https://www.seventy.org/tools/elections-voting/voter-id.
+- Via Committee of 70: "In Pennsylvania, there IS an identification requirement for first-time voters or individuals voting in a new division, but they may show either photo or non-photo ID in order to use the voting machines."
+For details visit Committee of 70 Voter ID page.